-Here we cannot follow the contour of the right diaphragm all the way to posterior, which indicates that there is something of water-density in the right lower lobe (red arrow).
+In this case we cannot follow the contour of the right diaphragm all the way to posterior, which indicates that there is something of water-density in the right lower lobe.

-On the PA-film there is a normal silhouette of the heart border, so the pathology is not in the anterior part of the chest, which we already suspected by studying the lateral view.
+On the PA-film there is a normal silhouette of the right heart border, so the pathology is not in the anterior part of the chest, which we already had decided by studying the lateral view.

 Why do we still see the silhouette of the right diaphragm on the PA-film?